Write queries and explore data in the SQL editor

 Filter: Filters allow you to limit the result set after a query has run.
 You can apply filters to selectively show different subsets of the data.
 See Query filters to learn how to use filters.

 Parameter: Parameters allow you to limit the result set by substituting values into a query at runtime.
-See Query parameters to learn how to apply parameters.
+See Work with query parameters to learn how to apply parameters.

 Edit, download, or add to a dashboard